 13. Guangzhou’s Food Streets

-This is an alley with local restaurants and street food vendors near Sanxiajiu Pedestrian Street at night on October 22, 2018 in Guangzhou.
+This is an alley with local restaurants and street food vendors near Sanxiajiu Pedestrian Street in Guangzhou.

-This is an alley with local restaurants and street food vendors near Sanxiajiu Pedestrian Street at night on October 22, 2018 in Guangzhou.
+This is an alley with local restaurants and street food vendors near Sanxiajiu Pedestrian Street in Guangzhou.

 No visit to Guangzhou is complete without diving into its world-famous culinary scene.
 Areas such as Shangxiajiu Pedestrian Street and Huifu Gourmet Street are lined with restaurants and street vendors offering everything from dim sum to stir-fried noodles.